NormanDunbar/SuperBASIC-Manual/sphinx/source/Appendices/Appendix07.rst

 Reference should be made to SEND\_EVENT and WAIT\_EVENT.

-DEVTPYE allows you to find out is a channel is OPEN.
+DEVTYPE allows you to find out if a channel is OPEN.

 QUIT and JOB\_NAME are only of any relevance from within an SBASIC.